 - Adjustable foot braces

 - P.A.C.
-(Portable Accessory Carrier) can be used as extra storage, tow behind or a backpack
+(Portable Accessory Carrier) can be used as a tow behind or extra storage compartment

 How To Choose The Best Fishing Kayak For You